Ultimate Rwanda Safaris Tour Holidays | 22 Things to Do on Rwanda Safaris

 Rwanda is a country with a unique culture that can be experienced in different parts of the country.
 There are three ethnic groups in Rwanda: the Tustin, who keep cattle, the Twa, who are gatherers, and the Hutus, who are hunters.
 The Rwanda Cultural Safaris Tour will allow you to learn more about the local people through one-on-one interaction, participation in traditional songs and dances, and more.

 There are many things and places where you can experience Rwandan culture, they are exploring the Royal Palace in Nyanza, which houses the royal palace of the previous kings of Rwanda, and there are countless genocide memorial centers in different parts of the country.
 To commemorate those who lost their lives, walk through the Iby’iwacu Cultural Village where you will learn more about the daily activities of Rwandan folk culture.
-Eat at a farm and visit the Bugsera Reconciliation Village, most of the genocide survivors who lost their lives.
+Eat at a farm and visit the Bugsera Reconciliation Village, most of the genocide survivors lost their lives.
 Their property has been transferred there.

 There are so many things that tourists can do in Rwanda But one of the things that you should get involved in is a canopy walk.
-As it is one of the ways you can explore the national park while getting a clear view of the forest and primates from a tree flies to another tree.
-Only in Nyungwe Forest National Park, the canopy walk was introduced to the park in 2010 and is one of the best canopies walks in Africa.
+As it is one of the ways you can explore the national park while getting a clear view of the forest and primates from a tree flying to another tree.
+Only in Nyungwe Forest National Park, the canopy walk was introduced to the park in 2010 and is one of the best canopy walks in Africa.
 It is best done in the dry season as the foliage can reach up to 50m in length and is divided into three categories based on its length of 160m.

 The first track is 25m long and is considered the shortest track, the second track is approximately 45m long and the last track is 90m long.
 Visitors can choose their preferred walk category, although some will choose the entire track.
 The Canopy Walk takes place in two phases: starting around 8:00 AM and 3:00 PM, both phases lasting approximately two hours.
 Rwandan citizens pay 5,000 francs, foreign non-residents pay $150, and foreign residents pay $60 per canopy walk.
 Ages 6 and up are welcome, but children under 15 must always be accompanied by an adult.